LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Multi Sensor Setup

-At the current described scenarios, it is only possible to detect and use sensors that are directly connected to the host (+pc).
+In the previouse described scenarios, it is only possible to detect and use sensors that are directly connected to the host (+pc).
 It has the disadvantage that there must always be a physical connection.
 This can make it difficult to install multiple sensors in measurement setups where space or cable routing options are limited.